You'll create a dissertation that concentrates on one subject or combines both into a single project.

 Through four hours a week studying in workshops and seminars, you'll gain an in-depth understanding of film and television audiences and why they watch media, taking into account the social, political and historical factors that shape audience experiences.
 The module also reconceptualises media users by exploring interactive media experiences such as videogames and smartphone apps.
-You'll also explore the role of marketing systems used to engage specific audiences and how this knowledge is applied in industry market research.
+Finally, you'll conduct an audience research project, gaining skills in running questionnaires and focus groups.
+This module is worth 20 credits.

 Video Production Project

 This module combines the historical and theoretical knowledge you have gained with the practical task of video production.
 You'll investigate the ways that production activities contribute to videomaking through recording and editing techniques, and experience the many decisions that must be made through the production process.
 You'll spend time in media labs and in the field making a collaborative video production, alongside four hours a week in lectures and seminars.

 This module investigates critical concepts and theoretical work on cinema in global context, and will introduce you to the critical and theoretical models surrounding global production, film texts, distribution and reception.
 Addressing ways films have been made and seen worldwide, this module locates aspects of global cinema within historical contexts of production and consumption.
 The module also seeks to untangle such overlapping categories as global cinema, transnational cinema and world cinema.
 Looking at a range of historical and contemporary cases, you will interrogate a body of films that both serve and challenge the interests of dominant institutions in their producing cultures.
 This module is worth 20 credits.